Writing is about “forcing” your idea into others

 By using the same paragraph as the previous example 2:

 There have been many studies about [A] both theoretically and experimentally.
 [X] have reported that their proposed model to understand the dynamics of [A].
 This proposed model is supported by experimental results published by [B].
 An improved model of [A] has been studied by [C].
 The improved model can increase the accuracy of the experimental prediction by 20%.
 However, the latest model does not consider the 2nd order non-linear effect.
-This non-linear effect in certain condition can cause the accuracy of the model decrease to up to 30%.
+This non-linear effect in certain conditions can cause the accuracy of the model decrease by up to 30%.

-In our work, we improve and verify the model in [C] by considering 2nd order non-linear factor as well as validate this model with experiments.
+In our work, we improve and verify the model in [C] by considering 2nd order non-linear factors as well as validate this model with experiments.
 From experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].

 In the paragraph above, it is not explicit what exactly our contributions are.
-Which one is the main contribution in the above paragraph is not so clear whether it is the modelling or the experimental or both.
+Which one is the main contribution in the above paragraph is not so clear whether it is the modeling or the experimental or both.

 Example 2: Strong writing

 There have been many studies about [A] both theoretically and experimentally.
 [X] have reported that their proposed model to understand the dynamics of [A].
 This proposed model is supported by experimental results published by [B].
 An improved model of [A] has been studied by [C].
 The improved model can increase the accuracy of the experimental prediction by 20%.
 However, the latest model does not consider the 2nd order non-linear effect.
-This non-linear effect in certain condition can cause the accuracy of the model decrease to up to 30%.
+This non-linear effect in certain conditions can cause the accuracy of the model decrease by up to 30%.

 In the paragraph above, we explicitly say our contribution.
 In addition, we clearly show which one is the main contribution and which one is the additional contribution.